Cabin baggage confusion costs traveller £11,000 Antarctic cruise

 Ms Coleshaw says: “I chose Hurtigruten for two reasons: one, I had travelled with them before and it was top class; and two, the flights were included so I felt that I had peace of mind if a connecting flight were delayed.

 “I did not cancel my ‘Holiday of a Lifetime’ – but realised that without medication and everything in my hand luggage I would be unable to travel further.
-Tickets, holiday reservation, emergency contact details and so on.
 I asked repeatedly at the boarding gate about the collection of my hand luggage, and was told it would be waiting for me.”

 She says the pursuit of the refund “is having a considerable impact on my health and well-being”.